 The word “indoctrination” is used in this judgment as a synonym for evangelism and proselytising devoid of any negative connotations.

-In this the Court appears to me to be out of line with standard dictionary definitions of the word ‘indoctrination’, such as this from the Cambridge Dictionaries: “the process of repeating an idea or belief to someone until they accept it without criticism or question”.
+In explaining this, the Court claims that ‘indoctrination’ is synonymous with ‘evangelism’.
+This is not the same as the standard dictionary definition of the word.
+The Cambridge Dictionary, for example, defines ‘indoctrination’ as “the process of repeating an idea or belief to someone until they accept it without criticism or question”.
 14

-Whilst it is correct in its interpretation of verses like John 14:6 and Acts 4:12 – Christians do believe that Jesus Christ is the only way to God – it is wrong to equate this to ‘indoctrination’.
-Even the judgements own wording shows that this is a false equation.
-To “encourage others to believe” and “winning others over” is hardly what “indoctrination” means.
+Christian theologians and pastors may agree with the Court’s interpretation of verses like John 14:6 and Acts 4:12 – Christians do believe that Jesus Christ is the only way to God.
+But they will likely disagree that this means evangelism is ‘indoctrination’.
+As the judgement says, Christians who evangelise “encourage others to believe” and they are about “winning others over”.

 we have renounced disgraceful, underhanded ways.
 We refuse to practise cunning or to tamper with God's word, but by the open statement of the truth we would commend ourselves to everyone's conscience in the sight of God.